resgateio/resgate/docs/res-service-protocol.md

 `event.<resourceName>.delete`

 Delete events are sent when the resource is considered deleted.
-It will invalidate any previous get response recieved for the resource.
+It will invalidate any previous get response received for the resource.
 The event has no payload.

 ## Custom event